 Review authors are expected to cite their protocol to make it clear that there was one.
 Often a review is unable to implement all of the methods outlined in the protocol.
 For example, planned investigations of heterogeneity (e.g. subgroup analyses) and small-study effects may not have been conducted because of an insufficient number of studies.
 In such circumstances, we recommend that the methods that were not implemented be removed from the main Methods section and outlined in the section headed ‘Differences between protocol and review’ or in an Appendix.
 A description of the methods not implemented can serve as a protocol for future updates of the review.

 The Methods section of a Cochrane Review includes three main subsections, within which are a series of standard headings to guide authors in reporting all the relevant information.
-See Sections III.3.3.1, III.3.3.2 and III.3.3.3 for a summary of content recommended for inclusion under each subheading.
+See Sections III.3.4.1, III.3.4.2 and III.3.4.3 for a summary of content recommended for inclusion under each subheading.

 Review authors should declare all criteria used to decide which studies are included in the review.
 Doing so will help readers understand the scope of the review and recognize why particular studies they are aware of were not included.
 Eligible study designs should be described, with a focus on specific features of a study’s design rather than design labels (e.g. how groups were formed, whether the intervention was assigned to individuals or clusters of individuals) (Reeves et al 2017).
 Review authors should describe eligibility criteria for participants, including any restrictions based on age, diagnostic criteria, location and setting.
 If relevant, it is useful to describe how studies including a subset of relevant participants were addressed (e.g. when children up to the age of 16 years only were eligible but a study included children up to the age of 18 years).
 Eligibility criteria for interventions and comparators should be stated also, including any criteria around delivery, dose, duration, intensity, co-interventions and characteristics of complex interventions.

 It is essential that users of systematic reviews are given an opportunity to evaluate the methods used to identify studies for inclusion.
 Such an evaluation is possible when review authors report their search methods comprehensively.
 This involves specifying all sources consulted, including databases, trials registers, websites, and a list of individuals or organizations contacted.
 If particular journals were handsearched, this should be noted, but it is not necessary to describe handsearching done routinely to populate a Cochrane Specialized Register.
-Any specific methods used to develop the search strategy, such as automated text analysis or peer review, should also be noted.
+Any specific methods used to develop the search strategy, such as automated text analysis or peer review, should also be noted, including methods used to translate the search strategy for use in different databases.
 Specifying the dates of coverage of all databases searched and the date of the last search for which studies were fully incorporated can help users determine how up to date the review is.
 Review authors should also declare any limits placed on the search (e.g. by language, publication date or publication format).

 To facilitate replication of a search, review authors should include in an Appendix the exact search strategy (or strategies) used for each database, including any limits and filters used.
 Search strategies can be exported from bibliographic databases, and these should be copied and pasted instead of re-typing each line, which can introduce errors.